 Want to make your training more effective?

-To start, do you know where you could make training more effective?
-Which areas need the most help now?
-Next, how will you measure training effectiveness?
+To start and make training more effective, which areas need the most help now?
+Do you know how you will measure training effectiveness?
 A helpful answer is: measure knowledge, time, and knowledge over time.
 It’s helpful when you can see how much your employees know, and if your training is helping them grow.

 How can you measure training efficacy?

 Here’s some key areas you can monitor, track, and work to improve: